Kirkton, Livingston: Geography

 Kirkton is located to the south-west of Livingston Village, to the west of Livingston Centre and to the north of Adambrae.
 The River Almonnd flows through Kirkton and is joined by the Kileandean burn which also flows through Kirkton.
 The Kirkton weir is a two-metre-high structure originally built to power the nearby mill in Livingston village that was altered in 2017 to include a fish pass.

 Kirkton Campus

 Kirkton was the site of Scotland's first designed high-technology industrial park known as 'Kirkton Campus'.
 The site was spread over some 300 acres.
 The technology park was centered along either side of Simpson Parkway, a curving road near the Killandean Burn.
-Notable companies and buildings include Ethicon (1978), Boehringer (1982), WL Gore (1984), Seagate Micro Electronics (1986), Canon Business Machines (1989) and Logic (1994).
+Notable companies and buildings include Ethicon (1978), Boehringer (1982), W. L. Gore & Associates (1984), Seagate Micro Electronics (1986), Canon Business Machines (1989) and Logic (1994).
 Many of the original technology companies have disappeared and new companies occupy some of the former buildings.

 Hospital

 In November 2021, a £5 million private medical hospital opened in Kirkton campus, operated by Cosmedicare UK.
-The building had previously housed several companies including Glenmorangie, WL Gore, Quintiles and BskyB.
+The building had previously housed several companies including Glenmorangie, Gore, Quintiles and BskyB.